OdyAsh/OdyAsh-Notes/Programming/AI Related/Model Libraries.md

 which is taken from [here](https://towardsdatascience.com/image-captioning-with-keras-teaching-computers-to-describe-pictures-c88a46a311b8#:~:text=feature%20vector%20as-,follows,-%3A), and is explicitly talked about [here](<https://stackoverflow.com/questions/59305025/why-does-keras-inceptionv3-preprocess-input-and-plt-imshowimg-make-pictures-so#:~:text=The%20preprocessing%20is%20(supposed%20to%20be)%20exactly%20the%20one%20used%20to%20train%20the%20Inception%20model.%20So%2C%20if%20you%20are%20going%20to%20use%20a%20pretrained%20Inception%2C%20it%27s%20essential%20to%20have%20this%20preprocessing%2C%20otherwise%20the%20Inception%20model%20will%20have%20terrible%20performance>)

 ## Installation Notes
-(Quick note: if you're planning to use GPU, you have to make sure you have the CUDA/cudnn support on your platform that are compatible with the TF version that you will install based on the two options below, you can check more about how to get CUDA/cudnn [](../Python/Virtual%20Environments/Conda%20Environment.md#Installing%20CUDA|here))
+(Quick note: if you're planning to use GPU, you have to make sure you have the CUDA/cudnn support on your platform that are compatible with the TF version that you will install based on the two options below, you can check more about how to get CUDA/cudnn [[Conda Environment#Installing CUDA|here]])

 ([source](https://stackoverflow.com/questions/41402409/tensorflow-doesnt-seem-to-see-my-gpu?answertab=modifieddesc#tab-top:~:text=conda%20install%20tensorflow%3D2*%3Dgpu*))
 run this command in CMD while in a conda/mamba activated environment: